Technical Skills vs Soft Skills: Examples, Differences & Career Impact

 What Are Technical Skills?

 Technical skills are the abilities and knowledge needed to perform specific tasks that are often practical, measurable, and tied to a particular industry or profession.
-The technical skills meaning can be understood as specialized expertise required to carry out job-related duties efficiently.
-In other words, if you’ve ever wondered what is the meaning of technical skills, it refers to competencies that can be taught, measured, and evaluated.
-A clear technical skills definition and examples would include programming, data analysis, accounting, engineering, or operating specialized machinery.
+Their meaning can be understood as specialized expertise required to carry out job-related duties efficiently.
+In other words, if you've ever wondered what is the meaning of technical skills, it refers to competencies that can be taught, measured, and evaluated.
+A clear definition and examples would include programming, data analysis, accounting, engineering, or operating specialized machinery.
 Since these are measurable skills, they are often highlighted on resumes as core job-related skills.
 With technology constantly evolving, continuous technical upskilling has become essential for professionals who want to stay competitive in the workforce.

 Hard skills refer to professional skills essential to do your job well.
 You can learn them, and the level of proficiency in these skills is easy to measure through tests and assessments.
 They are associated with job-related processes and technologies and thus you'll need different skills for each industry and role.

-For a software developer, the essential technical skills are Java and Python programming languages and data analysis tools.
+For a software developer, the essential skills are Java and Python programming languages and data analysis tools.
 An accountant needs to have skills in AP/AR, MS Excel, QuickBooks, and tax accounting.

 What Are Soft Skills?

-Employers often use behavioral interview questions to understand the soft skills of a candidate.
+Employers often use behavioral interview questions to understand the abilities of a candidate.
 In particular, they check communication skills, the ability to handle various workplace situations and keep calm under pressure.
 The essential human skills also depend on the role.
 For example, for a customer support rep, communication and conflict resolution skills are the must-haves, whereas for the data analyst, they aren't a top priority.

 Technical Skills vs Soft Skills: Key Differences